 The Murmur 36 Hyperlight Backpack is Gossamer Gear’s lightest weight backpack, ranging in weight from 8.5 ounces to 13.2 ounces, depending on whether you use it with or without the hip belt and a SitLight Sit Pad.
 This pack is intended for hardcore ultralight backpackers who carry less than five pounds of gear (minus, food, water, and fuel) for overnight trips, although it can make a very nice day pack as well.
 It is considerably less durable than Gossamer Gear’s other packs and should only be used on developed trails to avoid snagging and tearing the fabric.

-Gossamer Gear Type II Utility Pack, The QuickSak and the Minimalist, etc.
+Gossamer Gear Type II Utility Pack, The QuickSak, the Minimalist, Lone Star, and Ranger etc.

-Gossamer Gear’s other backpacks, the Type II, the QuickSak and the Minimalist are primarily daypacks good for day hikes, summit ascents, and urban use.
-If you’re looking for a entry level overnight backpack, the Mariposa, Silverback and Gorilla are your best bets.
+Gossamer Gear’s other backpacks, the Type II, the QuickSak, Minimalist, Lone Star, and Ranger are primarily daypacks good for day hikes, summit ascents, and urban use.
+If you’re looking for an overnight or multi-day backpack, the Mariposa 60, Silverback 55 and Gorilla 40 are your best bets.